-If you’re staying in Moscow and are debating to visit – I’d say it’s worth the four hour journey via Sapsan here.
+If you’re staying in Moscow and are debating to visit – I’d say it’s worth the four-hour journey via Sapsan here.
+You cannot miss it!

-- Cathedral of the Saviour of Spilled Blood
+1. Cathedral of the Saviour of Spilled Blood

 2. The Hermitage Museum

-It is also home to the Winter Palace and was founded by Catherine the Great in 1764 and opened to the public in 1852.
+It is also home to the Winter Palace and was founded by Catherine the Great in 1764.
+It opened to the public as a tourist attraction in 1852.

 You can quite literally spend a whole day there musing at the many portraits on the walls.

 3. A boat ride on the canals and waterways

-Your boat will take you past all the attractions, churches and buildings in the city.
+Your boat will take you past all the top attractions, churches and buildings in the city.
 Then, you will emerge into the main harbour and into the ocean.

-4. Afternoon Tea at Eliseyevs Emporium
+4. Afternoon Tea at Eliseyev Emporium

 The Emporium is the perfect afternoon respite and they sell the most luxurious cakes that I have ever seen, gold decoration included!

 5. Shopping down Nevsky Prospect

-It’s the longest road and leads you directly to most of the main attractions.
+It’s the longest road in the city and leads you directly to most of the main attractions.
 Plus, it’s a great place to take a stroll, eat and shop!